curry-packages/call-analysis/README.md

 * The implementation contains an analysis with depth-bounded terms.
   The default depth bound is 2.
-It can be changed to <k> by executing the command `curry-calls -d <k> prog`.
+It can be changed to <k> by executing the command `curry-ndopt -d <k> prog`.

 * Currently, the main program must contain all rules, i.e., no modules are imported for the program analysis.
   In particular, primitive functions must be also defined in the program file (compare `benchmarks_callpattern/readfile.curry`).

-* For examples containing higher-order applications (compare `benchmarks_callpattern/mapadddouble.curry`), rules to define an higher-order application operator "apply" are implicitly generated.
+* In programs containing higher-order applications (compare `benchmarks_callpattern/mapadddouble.curry`), rules to define an higher-order application operator `apply` are implicitly generated.